Recruitment

 This is the part I hate.

-You’ve got someone in – but after some warning signs, doubts have started to surface.
-You’ve invested plenty of time in trying to make it work, but for whatever reason, it’s just not happening and the red flags make it evident that you've hired the wrong person.
+You’ve employed someone new, but after some warning signs, serious doubts have started to surface.
+You’ve invested plenty of time in trying to make it work, but for whatever reason it’s just not happening.
+It’s evident that you've hired the wrong person.

-This is a dangerous place to be.
-It’s easy to get stuck here - bogged down “maybes”, wondering if it might work out.
+This is a dangerous place to be, as it’s easy to get stuck here — bogged down in “maybes”, wondering if it might work out.

-But if you’re doubting a new team member that early on, then the chances are that things aren’t just going to work out.
+But if you’re doubting a new team member this early on, the chances are that things aren’t going to work out.
 Particularly if the reason is related to company culture or a negative attitude.

 So… lean into the doubt!
 Trust your gut.

-It’s important to give yourselves time to discuss these decisions internally with the hiring manager.
+It’s important to discuss these decisions internally with the hiring manager.
 You don’t want to rush things, but once you get to the point where you’re sure, then act fast.
 There are a few reasons for this:

-3. The bottom line here is that the longer you stall, the longer it will take to find a replacement - and most likely, dragging out one bad hiring decision is just taking up valuable headspace.
+The bottom line here is that the longer you stall, the longer it will take to find a replacement — and dragging out this one bad hiring decision is just taking up valuable headspace.

 In almost all cases, the decision is going to be mutually beneficial in the long-term — if only because you both learn a hard lesson.